jmgirard/audio-whisper/README.md

-# GPU-Accelerated Whisper for R (`audio.whisper`)
+# GPU-Accelerated Whisper for R (`openac`)

-A Dockerized environment for running [OpenAI's Whisper](https://github.com/openai/whisper) model directly in R with full NVIDIA GPU acceleration.
+A Dockerized environment for running [OpenAI's Whisper](https://github.com/openai/whisper) model directly in R with full NVIDIA GPU acceleration using the `openac` package.

-This repository provides a pre-configured Docker image that handles the complex compilation of the [`audio.whisper`](https://github.com/bnosac/audio.whisper) package and the underlying `whisper.cpp` library.
+This repository provides a pre-configured Docker image that handles the complex compilation of the `openac` package and the underlying `whisper.cpp` library.
 It is built as a "Fat Binary," meaning it supports virtually all modern NVIDIA GPUs (RTX 20-series through RTX 50-series) out of the box without requiring local compilation.

 ### Why use this?
 * **Reproducibility:** Everyone on the research team runs the exact same version of R (4.5.x), CUDA (12.6), and Whisper.